BiggyBing/CausalTGAN/README.md

 To run this project, please add a new python environment path to this project.
 For example if your cloned repository reside in `/home/username/CausalTGAN`, then one way to do this is `export PYTHONPATH="/home/username"` from command line or add it to your `~/.bashrc`.

 ## To prepare a dataset for training Causal-TGAN
 An example dataset is illustrated in `./data/real_world/adult`.
-Instructions of adding the customized dataset is coming soon.
-C
+Instructions of adding the customized dataset is following:

 ## To train a Causal-TGAN
 `python train.py`.
 The training details such as dataset and epochs are set inside `train.py`